 Throughout the paper, $(X,\omega)$ denotes a K\"ahler manifold of dimension $n$ equipped with a K\"ahler metric $\omega$.
 We denote by $d=\partial+\Bar{\partial}$ and ${d^c}=\frac{i}{4}(\Bar{\partial}-\partial)$ so that $\ddc=\frac{i}{2}\partial\Bar{\partial}$.

 Let $L$ be a Hermitian holomorphic line bundle on $X$.
-The (singular) Hermitian metric on $L$ will be written as $h=e^{-\phi}$, and we will refer to such a symbol $\phi=-\ddc\log h$ as a {\em weight} on $L$.
-In practice, $\phi$ is interpreted as a collection of locally integrable functions $\phi^U$ over trivializing open sets $U$ for $L$, called {\em local weights}.
-If $e^U$ is a local holomorphic trivializing section of $L$ over $U$ then $|e^U(z)|_{\phi}^2:=e^{-\phi^U(z)}$.
+The (singular) Hermitian metric on $L$ will be written as $h=e^{-\phi}$, and we will refer to the function $\phi$ as a {\em weight} on $L$.
+In practice, $\phi$ is understood as a collection of locally integrable functions $\phi^U$ on trivializing open sets $U$, called {\em local weights}.
+If $e^U$ is a local holomorphic frame of $L$ over $U$, then $|e^U(z)|_\phi^2 := e^{-\phi^U(z)}$.
 We will use the weight $\phi$ instead of $h=e^{-\phi}$ for a Hermitian metric on $L$.
-The set of weights on $L$ is an affine space modeled on $L^1_{\rm loc}(X)$.
+The set of weights on $L$ forms an affine space modeled on $L^1_{\rm loc}(X)$.
 Namely, if $\phi_1$, $\phi_2$ are two weights on $L$, their difference $\phi_1-\phi_2$ is a locally integrable function on $X$.